SamusAranX/SH2Unpack/README.md

 # SH2Unpack

-This tool was written to help a friend with a video about Silent Hill 2.
+This tool is a Silent Hill 2 file extractor and was written to help a friend with a video about the game.

 I hope it can be useful for other people interested in SH2 as well.